What Is Student AI Anxiety?

 When a parent or family member questions your career path because of AI, try this framework:

-Parents are often more anxious about AI than students are — they're watching their investment in your education intersect with terrifying headlines, and they don't have the technical context to evaluate the claims.
+Parents are often more anxious about AI than students are — as older adults navigating their own AI fears, they're watching their investment in your education intersect with terrifying headlines, and they don't have the technical context to evaluate the claims.
 Educating them about what AI actually can and can't do may ease both their anxiety and yours.
 Our guide on children and AI anxiety has additional strategies for family conversations.

 Should I Drop Out?
 Should I Switch Majors?